-- Intact; however, slight superficial damage is not considered as a defect provided the kernel is physically protected; - Clean; practically free of any visible foreign matter including residues of adhering hull affecting in aggregate more than ... per cent of the total shell surface; - Free of abnormal external moisture; - Free from blemishes, areas of discolouration or spread stains in pronounced contrast with the rest of the shell affecting in aggregate more than ... per cent of the surface of the shell; - Well-formed; not noticeably misshapen.
+- intact; however, slight superficial damage is not considered as a defect provided the kernel is physically protected - clean; practically free of any visible foreign matter including residues of adhering hull affecting in aggregate more than ... per cent of the total shell surface

+- free of abnormal external moisture; free from blemishes, areas of discoloration or spread stains in pronounced contrast with the rest of the shell affecting in aggregate more than ... per cent of the surface of the shell - well formed; not noticeably misshapen

-The kernel must be:
+The kernel must be:free from rancidity

-- Free from rancidity; - Sufficiently developed; shrunken or shrivelled kernels which are extremely flat and wrinkled, or with desiccated, dried out or tough portions affecting more than ... per cent of the kernel and empty shells, are to be excluded; - Free from blemishes, areas of discoloration or spread stains in pronounced contrast with the rest of the kernel affecting in aggregate more than ... per cent of the surface of the kernel; - Well-formed; <twin or double kernels, i. e. kernels of characteristic shape with one side flat or concave, as a consequence of the development of two kernels in the same shell, are not considered as a defect>.
+- sufficiently developed; shrunken or shrivelled kernels which are extremely flat and wrinkled, or with desiccated, dried out or tough portions affecting more than ... per cent of the kernel and empty shells are to be excluded - free from blemishes, areas of discoloration or spread stains in pronounced contrast with the rest of the kernel affecting in aggregate more than ... per cent of the surface of the kernel - well formed <twin or double kernels, i. e. kernels of characteristic shape with one side flat or concave, as a consequence of the development of two kernels in the same shell, are not considered as a defect>